 Note: It is a beautiful thought that some places in the world are simply known as ‘regions’.
 The Burren is every bit a national park as any of the existing national parks in Ireland, and yet it is simply a region.
 No modern organization monitors this area overall.
 It is sustained by the endearing love of the Irish generations that have lived here since Celtic times.
 These are the people that remained through the Medieval-to-Colonial British incursions, and The Famine, and reveal an incredibly deep connection.
 A single sojourning through this striking landscape is all a hiker needs to understand this connection.
 The roads and hills are open to hiking and climbing, as well as designated pathways.
 Make your way to the entry points as best you can by researching, exploring, and engaging the people of the area.
 To begin, the N18 highway runs south of Galway and connects to N67, which flows into the dimension that is The Burren.
 The gateway to this dimension is Dunguire Castle, perhaps the most beautiful in all of Ireland.
 Embraced almost entirely by a bay that runs out of the harbor town of Kinvarra, Dunguire looks to be floating on a small island, slightly separated from reality.Dunguire’s grounds have pathways around the castle, and the courtyard is also accessible.
 Feel free to park in Kinvarra and walk a scenic mile to Dunguire’s 15th century gates.
 Kinvarra is the pivot-point for the turn westward, around the edge of the bay, and into the enchanted zones.
 In this place the small caps of the mountains are covered in white stones, with rock-stricken hillsides that are the color of the moon.
 These undulating hills hide incredible monuments intertwined with the stone-walls and hedges.
 The Poulnabrone Dolmen has sat 17 miles southwest of Kinvarra for over 6000 years, and is the most iconic Dolmen in the world.
 This iconography is due to the otherworldly context of the megalith, surrounded by free-sitting boulders in the peripheral distance, and supported by smoothly grooved rows of rock beneath it.
 It looks to be the very crossroads of heaven and hell.
 At a glance, it becomes totally understandable as to why they call these Dolmens “Portal Tombs”, meant to send the spirits of Celts to the stars.
 The 6 ton capstone, which is placed six feet above the ground, looks like a stone-satellite for receiving messages from the solar system.
 The Poulnabrone Dolmen has a similar look to the Gortnavern Dolmen in Donegal (Pictured below/left), far to the north, with a massive but slim capstone and similar supporting stones.
 Other Dolmen’s in various Celtic regions abroad sponsor much larger megalithic features, as well as different styles.
 This Dolmen can be found just off the R480 road, which is a classic country-drive with tunnels of tight green hedges.
 Be prepared.
 The best regulated hiking trail of the area is, without any doubt, the Cliffs of Moher.
 A Medieval tower sits at the northerly edge of the excellent trails that run along the dramatic Atlantic cliff, which drops over 700 feet below.
 These trails run for about 6 miles along the ledge, so it is just over a half day of hiking if you so choose.
 The coastal view and the towns to the south are epic in this area, so take your time on a fairly level trek.
 All throughout the country side are thatched cottages and ancient abbeys.
 Perhaps just as haunting as these ancient places are some of the abandoned cottages of families that could not ride-out The Famine, along the country roads.
 This is a place where hikers and photographers should spend more than a few days.
 The Burren has that “beyond time” capability to make a traveler forget about the outside world.
 Legendary author J.R.R Tolkien lived in, and utilized, this landscape at times, along with places in Wales and England, for the inspiration of the descriptions of the magical Shire of his stories.
 Amazingly, after all this wonder, it is yet, and still, simply a region.
 This is perhaps the best reasoning as to why seeking and finding is sometimes necessary for true adventurers, where many miles outside of the commonly ‘commercialized experience’ of domesticated parks, real indigenous surprises still exist in the regions of lessor known places.

 Note: Among the initial benefits of hiking… the quiet… the calm… the fluttering of the leaves above, the splashing of streams below, are more miraculous treasures waiting to be discovered.
 Bear’s Den is one of the most astonishing example’s of this possibility in New England, and even the world.
 Located just off a quite road of a small unassuming nature preserve in New Salem Massachusetts, Bear’s Den sits ready to reveal some of the most incredible things a forest can offer on either side of the Atlantic.
 To begin, tucked into a small gully just beneath the initial trail is an exquisite example of an ancient stone-dwelling.
 This structure has distinct dry-laid outer walls up to 7 feet high, with unique stones that are each deliberately placed and crafted in an amazing way.
 There is an entrance way leading to a single passage that opens on the interior to a leveled-off, stone-supported, bed space.
 When entering the chamber you feel like you’re in someone else’s home, like a Neolithic apartment for one.
 There is 4 ton ‘squared’ granite piece sitting high-up on the exterior side wall, across from the bed space that looks very much like a stylistic statement made by the builder.
 Through sheer size, this megalithic stone says: “Look where I can put this gigantic stone!”
-This certainly doesn’t look like Colonial work of timely practicality, which usually involves cobble and brick, and avoids megalithic work if possible.
+This certainly doesn’t look like Colonial work of timely practicality, which usually involves simple cobble and brick, and avoids megalithic size stones.
 Native Americans were not interested in moving megalithic stones either, or building stone dwellings in north-east America.
-In terms of historical context it seems that this structure somehow would’ve been here before the natives arrived, and is not the first instance of ‘megalithic culture’ at the birth of antiquity.
-This coincides with the claims of native Peruvians, for example. who blatantly claimed that the megalithic structures built high in the mountains were there well before their ancestors arrived.
-The combination of difficulty along with the additional craftsmanship of this stone gets our undivided attention, and it is intended to.
-To set in place, and perfectly level, a 4 ton granite block that sits 6 feet above the supporting smaller stones, is outstandingly bold to say the least, and incredibly difficult, as if the builder wanted more of a challenge.
-People in New England that call structures like this a “colonial root cellar” are mentality and logically stunted.
+In terms of historical context, it seems that this structure somehow would’ve been here before the natives arrived, and is not the first instance of ‘megalithic culture’ at the birth of antiquity.
+This coincides with the claims of native Peruvians, for example. who blatantly claimed that the megalithic structures, built high in the mountains, were there well-before their ancestors arrived.
+The combination of difficulty, along with the additional craftsmanship of this stone, gets our undivided attention, which is probably the point!
+To set in place, and perfectly level, a 4 ton granite block that sits 6 feet above the supporting smaller stones, is outstandingly bold to say the least, and incredibly difficult.
+It’s as if the builder wanted more of a challenge.
+People in New England that call structures like this a “colonial root cellar” are mentality and logically lacking.
 It’s the equivalent of calling Stonehenge “just a big pile of rocks”, when we know it’s obviously so much more.
-And the intrigue at Bear’s Den continues from here.
-From the stone-dwelling follow the trail to the top of the knoll to the north.
-Free-sitting boulders at the top of the knoll are cut, creating an entrance way and designated view of the waterfall on the other side.
+And the intrigue at Bear’s Den just intensifies from here.
+From the stone-dwelling, follow the trail to the top of the knoll to the north.
+Free-sitting boulders at the top of the knoll are crafted, creating an entrance way and designated view of the waterfall on the other side.
 Two specifically elevated and leveled stone porches sit facing the waterfall at an intended height from about 25 yards away.
 What you are about to see is exquisite.
 The first glance of this picturesque waterfall from this elevated stone-porch reveals multiple features.
 The stream is split beautifully by a massive stone facade.
 The water that flows to the right of the main facade funnels through a specifically cut ‘spout’ down into an incredibly crafted leveled pool.
 This is where the scene begins to become surreal, mathematical, and incredible.
 Before continuing, take a look at the close-up image of the right side of the ‘funneled waterfall’ (2nd image below) and see if you notice anything unique about it.
 It’s impossible to miss…

 The Top Central Boulder: Returning to the leveled stone porch, we must look for a central point where a larger parallel line can converge, in accordance with the pattern on the emblem.
 Remember that the emblem depicts a specific 1/4th ratio for the smaller triangle within, therefor, a higher point in the 3/4ths section on the right should specifically exist.
 Let’s continue to look for this intentional designation.
 If we examine the upper-left portion of the overall waterfall, we DO see something specific.
 Looking down from the center of the elevated porch, directly below is a set of distinct stones that serves as a central bridge that connects the land across the stream with the granite facade.
 If we follow this line we can see that it directs our eyes straight ahead to the exact high-point on the massive frontal/main granite piece, where there is a distinct crease cut into the rock (double click o image to the right to look closer).
 Directly above and behind that crease is a free-standing boulder, placed centrally (circled at the top. in yellow).
 It is certainly important to check these points of significance to ensure that they are not arbitrary.
 It appears that the aligned stoned bridge is directing us towards this specific boulder.
 If you cross this bridge, which is completely linear, and climb up to the cut crease, then make your way to the centrally placed boulder behind the facade, and turn around, there is something spectacular we are intended to see.